 - The goal of the UPC is to obtain unanimous consent to move a Policy forward.
 However, if all routes to agreement have been exhausted and there remains a disagreement within the UPC as to whether a Policy meets the criteria identified above, the Policy may move forward with a 2/3 majority of the Committee Members at the meeting so long as there is a quorum present.

-- After review, and interactive communications with Sponsor if necessary, the UPC Chair will post a copy of the draft Policy to the UPC website for comments from the WMU Community.
+- After review, and interactive communications with Sponsor if necessary, the UPC Chair or Responsible Member will post a copy of the proposed Policy to the UPC website for comments from the WMU Community.

-- The responsible Committee member will notify the university community that a draft has been posted.
+- The Responsible Member or UPC Chair will notify the university community that a draft has been posted.
 Notice will be posted elsewhere as appropriate.